 - Vending machines at the welcome centre

-- Light meals, snacks and hot drinks at the sugar shack (weekends)
+- Light meals and snacks at the sugar shack (weekends)

 - Snack bar at the Maison Gohier (weekends)